He looked like a huge dinosaur, coming straight towards me.

 Thousands of travellers head to Mexico’s Yucatán Peninsula every year for these special encounters, which happen between May and September.
 Dozens of tour operators offer whale shark excursions from popular spots such as Cancun, Playa del Carmen and Isla Mujeres—some companies reputable, others not, which is why my husband and I decided to make the trip up to Isla Holbox.
 The colourful island is only a two hour drive from the Riviera Maya, yet feels a world away from the busy resort areas thanks to its laid-back vibe, the type of place where bicycles, scooters and golf carts are the only way to get around.

-It’s also home to V.I.P Holbox Experience, the company my husband booked our excursion through after painstakingly reviewing operators to weed out those with suspect reputations, and “big box” companies that shuttle tourists through like cattle.
+It’s also home to V.I.P Holbox Experience, the company we booked our excursion through after painstakingly reviewing operators to weed out those with suspect reputations, and “big box” companies that shuttle tourists through like cattle.
 V.I.P.
 Holbox Experience was the perfect choice, which was glaringly obvious throughout the day as we witnessed other tour operators drive boats dangerously close to the sharks, disregard the rules for how many swimmers are allowed to be in the conservation area at once, and speeding away after only an hour—leaving our group to enjoy the vast ocean and beautiful creatures all to ourselves.

-Visiting at the end of August meant it was prime time to see whale sharks, so our day started with an early 7 AM arrival at the company’s headquarters where we met the seven other guests we’d be travelling with.
+Visiting at the end of August meant it was prime time to see whale sharks, so our day started with a 7 AM arrival at the company’s headquarters where we met the seven other guests we’d be travelling with.
 We enjoyed a light breakfast while our cheery guide Gustavo handed out equipment and walked us through the day’s itinerary which would include a two hour boat ride each way, plus multiple stops for wildlife viewing, snorkeling and beach time.
 From there it was a quick walk to the dock, and we soon found ourselves speeding away from tiny Holbox into the vast, aquamarine sea.

 It didn’t take long for the wildlife spotting to start: just a few minutes in, dozens of tiny, pink specks appeared in the shallow water near the shoreline, and our captain Trino swerved the boat towards them.
 Sure enough, it was a group of often-elusive flamingos—another reason we’d chosen to book our tour from Holbox, which is one of the only places in Mexico to spot them.